Erich Raeder: Nuremberg trial

 Raeder was captured by Soviet troops on 23 June 1945 and imprisoned in Moscow.
 At the end of July, he was taken to Nuremberg to stand trial on the counts of: (1) conspiracy to commit crimes against peace, war crimes, and crimes against humanity; (2) planning, initiating, and waging wars of aggression; and (3) crimes against the laws of war.
+The most serious charges were that he ordered the carrying out of unrestricted submarine warfare, the sinking of unarmed and neutral ships, and that, defying the Second London Naval Treaty, he approved of the murder or non-rescue of survivors in the water.

 Raeder was found guilty on all counts and sentenced to life imprisonment.
 He was surprised as he had expected to be sentenced to death.
 His wife, supported by German veterans, led several campaigns to free him until, on account of his ill health, he was released on 26 September 1955.